aulisse/iot-demo/README.md

 - gcloud (https://cloud.google.com/sdk/gcloud/#what_is_gcloud)
 - JDK and maven

+How to run the demo:
-Set your project id in set_params.sh, then follow steps contained in file run.sh
+- set your project id in set_params.sh
+- follow steps contained in file run.sh

+How to shut down the demo:
-Use clean.sh to free up resources
+- Use clean.sh to free up resources